samsaid/national-airspace-system/README.md

 #### Algorithm ####
 Create a directed graph G=(V,E)

-Traverse through G and set all initial flow to 0, marking start as labeled and other internal and sink vertices as unlabeled Find all possible paths from LAX to JFK by traversing through G with bfs To find a path: find a vertex that’s unlabeled and mark it once it has been accessed in a path During a pathfinding, use the greedy approach of selecting: the edge available with the largest available flight capacity the vertice with the earliest departing time in order to have as many flight make it to the end before the 24hrs in this step, always check for the conditional case: if destination arrival time is <= departing time Once a path is found and a path is at the sink, backtrack by following the labels that you’ve previously marked to s.
+Traverse through G and set all initial flow to 0, marking start as labeled and other internal and sink vertices as unlabeled

+Find all possible paths from LAX to JFK by traversing through G with bfs

+To find a path: find a vertex that’s unlabeled and mark it once it has been accessed in a path

+During a pathfinding, use the greedy approach of selecting:
+- the edge available with the largest available flight capacity
+- the vertice with the earliest departing time in order to have as many flight make it to the end before the 24hrs in this step, always check for the conditional case: if destination arrival time is <= departing time

+Once a path is found and a path is at the sink, backtrack by following the labels that you’ve previously marked to s.
 If all edges have been labeled, halt.

 Maximum flow (maximum amount of passengers that can make it from LAX to JFK in 24hrs) += "path flow" (each path's bottleneck capacity/how many passengers a path carried at a time)

-Time/Space Complexity
-Project still in progress.